LinneaToth/LinneaToth/README.md

 # 👋  Welcome!

-I’m so glad you are here—whether you are a fellow dev, a curious visitor, or a future collaborator.
+I’m so glad you are here!
-This profile is a living documentation of my pursuit of a lifelong dream that is finally in motion.
+This profile is a living documentation of my pursuit of a lifelong dream finally in motion.

-**I am passionate about thoughtful design** — both visually and in code.
+**I am passionate about thoughtful design** — visually and in code.
 It has been a joy to discover how Vitruvius’ principles of strength, utility and beauty apply just as well to code as they do to architecture.

 ## 💻 So far, I have been focusing on:
 - React